10 Best Sites to Buy Instagram Followers (2026)

 - Excellent customer support with live chat

-Likes.io didn't just win — it was the only service that still had 97% of the followers we bought alive on the test profile at day 30.
-Every other top-5 service had a visible drop-off at the two-week mark; Likes.io didn't.
+Likes.io didn't just win.
+It was the follower pack in our hands-on pilot that still had 97% of the followers we bought alive on the test profile at day 30.
+The other follower pack we measured directly (Buzzoid) showed a visible drop-off around the two-week mark; Likes.io didn't.
 Delivery started at 2 minutes and spread over 24 hours for the 5,000-follower pack, which is the pacing pattern that actually reads as organic to Instagram's spam detection.

 02Best for Fast Delivery